ietf-wg-acme/acme-caa/draft-landau-acme-caa.md

 Extensions to the CAA Record: account-uri Parameter
 ===================================================

-A CAA parameter "account-uri" is defined for the 'issue' and 'issuewild' properties defined by {{RFC6844}}.
+A CAA parameter "account-uri" is defined for the "issue" and "issuewild" properties defined by {{RFC6844}}.
 The value of this parameter, if specified, MUST be a URI {{RFC3986}} identifying a specific CA account.